Daughters and Dads Research

 Importantly, these improvements were all maintained 6 months after the program finished.

-Dads and daughters also reported a very high level of satisfaction, rating the program at 4.9/5 (where 1 = poor and 5 = excellent).
+Dads and daughters also reported a very high level of satisfaction, rating the program 4.9 out of 5.

 Community Randomised Controlled Trial (2016-2017)

-The next phase of the research saw evaluation of the Daughters and Dads Active and Empowered program with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities, using a rigorous RCT design.
+In Phase 2 of the research, Daughters and Dads Active and Empowered was evaluated with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities, using a RCT design.

-Preliminary results have indicated that fathers and daughters achieved comparable improvements in physical activity behaviours to those in the pilot program, even though the program was delivered by trained local facilitators rather than the highly qualified research team.
+Fathers and daughters achieved similar improvements to those in the pilot program, even though the program was delivered by trained local facilitators rather than the highly qualified research team.
+Program results have recently been submitted for publication in academic journals.

-This phase of Daughters and Dads Active and Empowered has seen the program delivered annually by trained facilitators in the Newcastle region.
-Over 200 dads and 250 daughters have attended during this phase.
+Phase 3 of Daughters and Dads Active and Empowered saw the program delivered annually by trained facilitators in the Newcastle region, to over 200 dads and 250 daughters.

-The University of Newcastle research team behind the program have continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.
+During this time, the University of Newcastle research team continued to investigate the impact for dads and daughters on a range of physical; social-emotional wellbeing and parenting measures.

-This team has also continued to develop the University of Newcastle elective course which educates pre-service teachers in the ethos of the Daughters and Dads program, enabling students to become actively involved in delivery of the program in the community and complete a course to become an accredited facilitators.
-Researchers are investigating the impact of this course on pre-service teachers skills and knowledge and understanding of gender equality in the physical activity setting.
+This team also developed a University of Newcastle elective subject which educates pre-service teachers in the ethos of the Daughters and Dads program, enables students to become accredited program facilitators and become actively involved in delivery of the program in the community.

 The NSW Government have invested $2.4 Million over four years to deliver the Daughters and Dads Active and Empowered program across NSW in a collaboration with the Office of Sport and the Sport sector.
 The University of Newcastle research team will evaluate the implementation and impact of the scale up during this period.